HZcohort/DiNetxify/README.md

 )
 ```

 - **study_design** – the cohort design: `'cohort'`, `'matched cohort'`, or `'exposed-only cohort'`.
+Default is `'cohort'`.
 - **phecode_level** – the level of phecode used for analysis; level 1 provides broader categories (~585 conditions), while level 2 offers more detail (~1257 conditions).
 Level 1 is recommended for smaller datasets to maintain statistical power.
+The level of phecode: `1`, or `2`.
+Default is `1`.

 #### Optional parameters:

-- **min_required_icd_codes** – the minimum number of ICD codes mapping to a phecode required for it to be considered valid; default is 1.
+- **min_required_icd_codes** – the minimum number of ICD codes mapping to a phecode required for it to be considered valid.
+Default is `1`.
 For example, setting this to 2 requires at least two records mapping to phecode 250.2 (Type 2 diabetes) for a participant to be considered diagnosed.
 Ensure your medical records include complete data (not limited to first occurrences) when using this parameter.
 - **date_fmt** – format of date fields (Index date and End date) in the phenotype data.
 Default is `'%Y-%m-%d'` (year-month-day, e.g., 2005-12-01).
 - **phecode_version** – currently only `1.2` is supported.
+Default is `1.2`.

 ### 2.2 Load phenotype data

-After initializing the data object, use the `phenotype_data()` method to load your cohort phenotype file by providing the file path, a dictionary mapping required columns, and a list of additional covariate names.
+After initializing the data object, use the `phenotype_data()` method to load your one cohort phenotype file by providing the file path, a dictionary mapping required columns, and a list of additional covariate names.

 The following example codes show how to load the dummy phenotype dataset under different study designs.
-Although the file is originally formatted for a matched cohort study, you can adapt it for other designs: omitting the **Match ID** column loads it as a standard cohort study (ignoring the matching), while omitting both **Match ID** and **Exposure** columns loads it as an exposed‑only cohort study - treating all participants as exposed (i.e., representing the entire population).
+Although the file (**dummy_phenotype.csv**) is originally formatted for a matched cohort study, you can adapt it for other designs: omitting the **Match ID** column loads it as a standard cohort study (ignoring the matching), while omitting both **Match ID** and **Exposure** columns loads it as an exposed‑only cohort study - treating all participants as exposed (i.e., representing the entire population).

 ```python
 # Load phenotype data for a matched cohort study